From Editor to Dense Geometry Estimator: Experiments

 \textbf{Effect of Data Quantization.} Supervision leads to substantial performance gains, with ID6 outperforming ID4 by 19\% and 13\% on the KITTI and ETH3D datasets, respectively.
 Notably, inverse quantization (ID5) generally outperforms uniform quantization, typically because there are more valid pixels nearby.

-\textbf{Effect of Joint Estimation.} Results from ID6 and ID8 demonstrate that joint prediction further enhances model performance.
+\textbf{Effect of Joint Estimation.} While the motivation is to improve computational efficiency, the results from ID6 and ID8 demonstrate this ``cost-free" strategy can also achieve consistent performance gains.
 This synergistic effect is more clearly illustrated in Fig.~\ref{fig:joint}, where joint training yields notable improvements in challenging scenarios such as flat butterfly structures and distant buildings.

+\textbf{Extensibility to Other Editors.} We apply our adaptation protocol to the concurrent FLUX-Kontext model.
+The finetuned model (ID9) achieves comparable or even superior performance to its Step1X-Edit counterpart (ID8), likely due to the stronger editing priors in FLUX-Kontext, which confirms the broad applicability and high potential of our approach.